sflarkin/yt-agora/doc/source/developing/creating_derived_fields.rst

        return (data.ds.gamma - 1.0) * \
               data["density"] * data["thermal_energy"]

 Note that we do a couple different things here.
-We access the "gamma" parameter from the dataset, we access the "density" field and we access the "thermal_energy" field.  "thermal_energy" is, in fact, another derived field!
+We access the ``gamma`` parameter from the dataset, we access the ``density`` field and we access the ``thermal_energy`` field.  ``thermal_energy`` is, in fact, another derived field!
-("thermal_energy" deals with the distinction in storage of energy between dual energy formalism and non-DEF.)
 We don't do any loops, we don't do any type-checking, we can simply multiply the three items together.

-Once we've defined our function, we need to notify ``yt`` that the field is available.
+Once we've defined our function, we need to notify yt that the field is available.
 The :func:`add_field` function is the means of doing this; it has a number of fairly specific parameters that can be passed in, but here we'll only look at the most basic ones needed for a simple scalar baryon field.